electrode-io/electrode-native/README.md

 - [Improvement] For maven generator, most of the templates are to replace single values.
 Try to detect more automatically and do surgical patching instead of relying on big redundant templates.
 - [Improvement] Add multi bundle support.
 - [Improvement] Implement caching of bundled miniapp (might not be needed)
-- [Improvement] Mavent generator.
+- [Improvement] Maven generator.
 Find a better way to handle dependencies build order (react-native neds to be built first, then bridge which depends on it, then apis which depends on bridge ...).
 For now plugin list defines order but we might face issues later on.
 - [Improvement] Maven generator.
 Figure out a better way to handle same version of dependency but built with a different react-native version dependency.
 For now we suffix the maven artifact version with the platform version, but its not ideal.

 `react-native-electrode-bridge`